Barcaldine - Blackall

 Table Chart PROFILE FAQ

-Barcaldine - Blackall features high concentrations of lone person households, with a fairly typical median household size
+Barcaldine - Blackall features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 65.1% of all households, consisting of 24.6% couples with children, 31.5% couples without children, and 8.4% single parent families.
-Non-family households account for the remaining 34.9%, with lone person households at 32.7% and group households comprising 1.9% of the total.
-The median household size is 2.3 people, which aligns with the Rest of Qld average.
+Family households constitute 65.1% of all households, including 24.6% couples with children, 31.5% couples without children, and 8.4% single parent families.
+Non-family households account for the remaining 34.9%, with lone person households at 32.7% and group households comprising 1.9%.
+The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households